Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBSolid national connectivity, but fewer direct international routes than primary European hubs.
+Global Connectivity GradeBSolid national connectivity, though international traffic often routes through Vienna.

-Power Cost€0.09/kWh – as of August 2025Competitively priced power with an extremely high percentage from renewable sources.
+Power Cost€0.09/kWh – as of August 2025Highly competitive pricing with an exceptional renewable energy mix.

-Disaster RiskLow (2.4 out of 10) – as of September 2025Minimal exposure to significant natural disasters, enhancing infrastructure resilience.
+Disaster RiskLow (2.4) – as of September 2025Minimal exposure to significant natural disasters, ensuring high uptime.

-Tax IncentivesNoAustria provides a stable and predictable tax environment without specific data center incentives.
+Tax IncentivesNoAustria does not offer specific data center tax incentives.

 Network & Connectivity Ecosystem